Assist staff with a variety of projects, such as social media, grant writing, and cataloguing library and Collection materials.

 Provide excellent customer service.

-Based on applicant’s stated background, skills and availability, fit with museum needs, an interview with the Volunteer Coordinator, and ability to attend orientation.
+Based on applicant’s stated background, skills and availability, fit with the Museum’s needs, an interview with the Volunteer Coordinator, and ability to attend orientation.
 All applicants must consent to a background check administered by Washington State Patrol.

 Attends general volunteer orientation, and any additional volunteer trainings.